-Hysteroscopy is an office procedure to view the inside of the uterus for defects or abnormalities (fibroids, polyps, adhesions) that may interfere with embryo implantation or normal pregnancy.
+Hysteroscopy and hysteroscopic hysterogram (hs-HSG) are office procedures to view the inside of the uterus for defects or abnormalities (fibroids, polyps, adhesions) that may interfere with embryo implantation or normal pregnancy, and confirm tubal patency, respectively.
 Salt water is used to fill the uterus and a thin flexible instrument is passed through the cervix to display an image.
 There may be some mild cramping during the procedure and although rare, infection and perforation of the uterus are possible complications.

-Ovulation induction is performed with clomiphene citrate (Clomid®, Serophene®, Letrozole®) and/or Human Menopausal Gonadotropins or synthetically prepared FSH hormone (hMG, Gonal f®, Follistim®).
+Ovulation induction is performed with clomiphene citrate (Clomid®, Letrozole®) and/or Human Menopausal Gonadotropins or synthetically prepared FSH hormone (hMG, Gonal f®, Follistim®).
 Clomiphene and Letrozole® are given orally and may require blood testing.
 Although currently used by physicians for infertility treatment, Letrozole and some other medications are only FDA approved for uses other than fertility.
 Fertility injections are used to stimulate more than one egg per cycle and require daily injections for an average of 10 days.
 Blood hormone levels and ovarian ultrasounds must be performed to monitory your response and will be performed every 2-3 days while taking the injections.
 When the eggs are ready to ovulate (mature), a different injection, human chorionic gonadotropin (hCG) will be given to stimulate the release of your eggs.
 If pregnancy is suggested by a missed period and confirmed by blood tests, ultrasound may confirm the location of the pregnancy.